List of avenues in Edmonton: 87 Avenue

-87 Avenue is a major arterial road in west Edmonton, Alberta, Canada.
+87 Avenue is a major arterial road in west Edmonton.
 It runs parallel, and services the residential areas, north of Whitemud Drive.
 A number of Edmonton landmarks line 87 Avenue, including West Edmonton Mall, Misericordia Community Hospital, and Meadowlark Health and Shopping Centre.
 West of Anthony Henday Drive it becomes Webber Greens Drive where it terminates at Winterburn Road (215 Street), while east of 142 Street it becomes Buena Vista Road en route to the Valley Zoo.
-87 Avenue was identified as the alignment of the western phase of the Valley Line of the Edmonton LRT between 159 Street and the Lewis Farms transit centre (just west of Anthony Henday Drive), serving West Edmonton Mall.
-No timeline has been set for the construction of the west phase.
+87 Avenue was identified as the alignment of the western phase of the Valley Line of the Edmonton LRT between 159 Street and the Lewis Farms transit centre (just west of Anthony Henday Drive), serving West Edmonton Mall and the Misericordia Hospital.
+Construction of the west phase of the Valley Line is scheduled to be completed in 2028.

 A separate, short segment of 87 Avenue runs between Groat Road and 109 Street, serving the University of Alberta.